kellymersereau/liri-node-app/README.md

-# liri-node-app
+# LIRI NODE APP

-##LIRI is a command line node app that allows users to choose what category of data they wish to look up and what to look up under each category
+##LIRI is a command line node app that allows users to choose what type of data they wish to search for and what to information to search under each category.
+It returns the information to the console and also stores the data in the log.txt file

 #### Categories users can search from
 - **Twitter**